Computing cone-constrained singular values of matrices: Numerical experiments

 \subsection{Schur cone with itself}

 {The Schur cone has a more involved structure than the nonnegative orthant.
 So, in this section, we test the performance of our algorithms when both cones on the problem $\MA(P,Q)$ are the Schur cones, that is, $P=Q=\mc H$.
-The precise optimal value of $\MA(\mc H,\mc H)$ was computed in \cite[Proposition\,2]{gourion2010critical} as follows,}
+The precise optimal value of $\MA(\mc H,\mc H)$ was computed in \cite[Proposition\,2]{gourion2010critical} and is equal to $\cos\left(\frac{n-1}{n}\pi\right)$.